Saheedatt/learnjavascript/README.md

     - Function expression,
     - Arrow function,
     - Modern arrow function.
 We also learnt about callbacks, returning values and also learnt about naming functions appropriately.

+- `loops.js` : We looked at the types of loops and their syntax:
+    - while loops
+    - do-while loops
+    - for loops
+We took a quick look at Nested loops.
+We also looked at the use at the use of break and continue.

 - `exercises.js`: Contains pracitce questions for the things that we learn as we move forward.

 - Will update this as we move forward.